samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 # How I used partial application
-The code I wrote which lead to this article was roughly similar to the following code extract.
-I say roughly because it had extra considerations for scalability, residence, throttling, etc, which I remove to only highlight the usage of partial application.
-I haven't either displayed the implementation of some of the functions for simplicity but you can imagine how they look like.
+The code I wrote, which lead to this article, was roughly similar to the following code extract.
+I say roughly because it had extra considerations for scalability, residence, throttling, etc., which I remove to only highlight the usage of partial application.
+I haven't either displayed the implementation of some of the functions for simplicity, but you can imagine how they look like.

 ```Python